 ELIXIR-NL obtained a position on the NWO ‘National Roadmap for Large-Scale Scientific Infrastructure’ in 2016.
-Our Roadmap ambition is to build a professional research data infrastructure, enabling scientists and innovators to contribute and re-use data, tools, and models, and to compute in a modular environment.
-An ‘app store-type’ protected environment will enable scientists to collaborate efficiently in order to answer complex research questions.
-In addition, we will establish a national network of data managers to support this infrastructure.
+Our Roadmap ambition was to build a professional research data infrastructure, enabling scientists and innovators to contribute and re-use data, tools, and models, and to compute in a modular environment.
+An ‘app store-type’ protected environment would enable scientists to collaborate efficiently in order to answer complex research questions.
+In addition, we wanted to establish a national network of data managers to support this infrastructure.

 Life science domains

-The infrastructure will initially be geared to empower personalised medicine within the framework of the national Health-RI initiative.
-The infrastructure will also be extended to serve as a backbone for other life science domains.
+When the proposal was submitted, Health-RI was a new initiative.
+Now that Health-RI is established and funded, it will invest in several Dutch nodes of health research infrastructures, including the health-directed components of ELIXIR.
+Via newly established Data Competence Centers in the institutes, the infrastructure will also be extended to serve as a backbone for other life science domains.
 We envisage a broad and scalable facility that eventually will support all data analytics and stewardship in the Dutch life sciences.
-Evidently, the ELIXIR-NL infrastructure will be strongly connected with the European ELIXIR infrastructure.

 Our Roadmap ambition is to build and support a professional research data infrastructure, enabling scientists and innovators to contribute and re-use data, tools, and models, and to compute in a modular environment.